U.S. Government Strategy

 - Improving legislation.
 With support from the U.S. Government through USAID, two new laws were passed by the Senate in 2014 to combat trafficking in persons (TIP) and promote responsible parenthood.
 The USAID human rights program, AKSE, is now working to build needed capacity among judicial personnel, civil society organizations, and Government of Haiti officials to ensure the laws are understood and enforced country-wide.
 In FY 2014, the U.S. Government supported training for 89 human rights defenders on the new legislation; the training provided the skills and tools necessary to conduct advocacy campaigns in local jurisdictions for the application of anti-TIP legislation.
 USAID supported several training sessions, which were held jointly by the Magistrate’s School and the Government of Haiti’s agency for social wellness.

 Creating Economic Opportunity to Address the Root Cause of GBV

 - Providing sustainable economic solutions.
-In FY 2012 and FY 2013, USAID’s agriculture program trained over 2,800 female farmers and certified 547 female master farmers, helping to increase farm yields.
-Additionally, more than 40 percent of the nearly 13,000 farmers enrolled in the Haiti Hope mango program are women.
+In FY 2014, USAID’s agriculture program trained close to 5,000 female farmers and certified 907 female master farmers, helping to increase farm yields.
+Additionally, more than 46 percent of the nearly 26,000 farmers enrolled in the Haiti Hope mango program are women.

 - Supporting an innovative emergency response approach to GBV.
-USAID is providing technical support to a local organization in Jacmel on GBV prevention and to prepare the organization to prepare for and respond to GBV in emergencies.
+USAID is providing technical support to a local organization in Jacmel on GBV prevention and how to prepare for and respond to GBV in emergencies.